preemptive/dasho-samples/android/RootOnAndroid/README.md

 ## Best Practices

-It is recommended to not place `RootCheck` directly in the entry classes as those would be the first places investigated.
+Do not place the `RootCheck` directly in the entry classes.
+Hackers investigate those places first.
 In this sample the `RootCheck` was placed in an internal class that is called when the application starts up.
 In a real application this should be an existing class and not one added for the sole purpose of root checking.
 The `Responses` were added to different methods with different outcomes, randomly deciding if or if not to act on the result of the root check.